The First Indians to Motorcycle Round the World

 After two days in Tamanrasset, we left another small town in the middle of the desert called In Saleh.
 It was our longest ride without passing any other settlements.
 After riding for nearly two days, we came across a small oasis with only 20 people living there next to a natural spring of mineral water.
 They loved that we wanted to stay the night and welcomed us with food and tea.
 We don’t think they had ever seen motorcycles before, and definitely hadn’t met Indians before either.

 We left very early the next morning to beat the afternoon heat.
-At night, the temperatures was in the high 40Fs (4C), but by 10am it was over 100F (38C) and by 3pm the highest temperature we recorded was 128F (53c).
+At night, the temperature was in the high 40Fs (4C), but by 10am it was over 100F (38C) and by 3pm the highest temperature we recorded was 128F (53c).

 In Saleh was another Oasis, but much bigger than the one we stumbled across two days before.
 We rested up and rode the last 250 miles to El Golia (present day El Menia), which is where the real black top road began.